 Comparison of the Melt Casting and Spray Rotating Sputtering targets

 The target material is an important raw material for vacuum coating.
-The purity and density of the target material directly affect the composition and comprehensive performance of the film system.
+The purity and density of the target material directly affect the film system's composition and comprehensive performance.
 With the rapid development of sputtering coating technology, new target preparation technology is emerging, and the target quality and performance have been improved significantly.
 Because of the high utilization rate, the rotating target has been widely used in the coating industry.
-AEM deposition can provide various kinds of rotating sputtering targets, as shown in the table below:
+AEM Deposition provides various kinds of rotating sputtering targets, as shown in the table below:

 There are two processes for rotating target: Casting and spraying.
-Next, the author makes a comparative analysis of two kinds of rotating targets from the aspects of preparation technology, target structure and sputtering performance:
+Next, here is a comparative analysis of two kinds of rotating targets from the aspects of preparation technology, target structure, and sputtering performance:

 Comparison of spraying and casting target technology

-Target casting technology can be divided into three different casting forms: integral casting without liner or liner (such as NiCr, NIV target), direct casting with liner or liner (such as Zn, Sn and its alloy target), segmented casting with sling and then bonding to target (AG, etc.).
+Target casting technology can be divided into three different casting forms: Integral casting without liner or liner (such as NiCr, NIV target), direct casting with liner or liner (such as Zn, Sn, and its alloy target), segmented casting with a sling and then bonding to target (AG.).

 Comparison of sputtering target microstructure

 Because of the different preparation methods, the rotating target has different properties, especially the microstructure.
-The microstructure of the thermal spraying rotating target is a round, flat and fine grain with the grain orientation parallel to the rotating axis.
-There are a lot of micro pores in the tissue, and the overall porosity is as high as 5-20%.
-The number and shape of pores are strongly dependent on the coating material used, spray technology and gas flow.
-The porosity is directly related to the environmental humidity, oxygen adsorption and desorption in the target preparation and storage.
-Therefore, in the process of storage and transportation, the thermal spraying target must be packaged strictly to prevent moisture and pollution.
+The thermal spraying rotating target's microstructure is a round, flat, and fine grain with the grain orientation parallel to the rotating axis.
+There are many micropores in the tissue, and the overall porosity is as high as 5-20%.
+The number and shape of pores are strongly dependent on the coating material used, spray technology, and gas flow.
+The porosity is directly related to the environmental humidity, oxygen adsorption, and desorption in the target preparation and storage.
+Therefore, in the storage and transportation process, the thermal spraying target must be packaged strictly to prevent moisture and pollution.
 Before sputtering, the surface adsorbed gas must be removed with an isolated front pump.

-The microstructure of the target is coarse equiaxed or dendrite, and the grain orientation is perpendicular to the rotation axis.
-However, the structure is compact and there are no pores, indicating that there is no adsorption or desorption of oxygen and moisture in the preparation process.
-The disappearance of the pores improves the thermal conductivity of the target, which helps to transfer the heat from the sputtering target surface to the cooling water (or liner) on the inner surface of the rotating target rapidly.
+The target's microstructure is coarse equiaxed or dendrite, and the grain orientation is perpendicular to the rotation axis.
+However, the structure is compact, and there are no pores, indicating that there is no adsorption or desorption of oxygen and moisture in the preparation process.
+The disappearance of the pores improves the target's thermal conductivity, which helps to transfer the heat from the sputtering target surface to the cooling water (or liner) on the inner surface of the rotating target rapidly.

 Comparison of sputtering target oxygen content

-The porous structure is an important defect of thermal spraying target.
+The porous structure is an important defect of the thermal spraying target.
 In the spraying process, the target surface is in contact with O2 and N2 in the air in a large area.
 Even the vacuum plasma spraying technology can not avoid the generation of oxides and nitrides in the alloy target.
-In contrast, it is easy to prevent the oxidation and nitridation of metals by slag reaction, so as to obtain pure metal or alloy targets with very low oxygen content.
+In contrast, it is easy to prevent metals' oxidation and nitridation by slag reaction to obtain pure metal or alloy targets with very low oxygen content.

 Comparison of material types and bonding process

-The coating materials of bar, wire and powder particles can be used in thermal spraying (without evaporation before melting), so the target making technology of thermal spraying is suitable for many kinds of materials such as metal, alloy and ceramics.
+The bar, wire, and powder particles' coating materials can be used in thermal spraying (without evaporation before melting), so the target making technology of thermal spraying is suitable for many kinds of materials such as metal, alloy, and ceramics.
 The melting casting target technology is only limited to the metal or alloy materials matching the melting point and casting equipment.
 Brittle ceramics are not suitable for casting, and special casting equipment is required if the melting point is too high.
 Moreover, some ceramic materials will sublime or decompose before reaching the melting point.